 Logo Open Heavens Ministry

-The Biblical Creation Mapping website content presents information for consideration concerning the proper creation background of the kosmos of Genesis in the tabernacle of the heavens that controls the foundation for biblical conversation about the ministry of Christ in atonement and his present intercession for his people at death and judgment (Heb 9:27-28).
-The information is free and always open for congenial discussion, clarification, and your insights in conversation opportunities available.
-A Thesis, Dissertation, and 2024 book publication, with interaction to scholarly conversation are available to evaluate the evidence for plural heavens in a highly probable first-century tabernacle/temple background.
+The Biblical Creation Mapping website content presents 21 conversations for consideration concerning the proper creation background of the kosmos of Genesis in the tabernacle of the heavens that controls the interpretative foundation for biblical conversation about the ministry of Christ in atonement and his present intercession for his people at death and judgment (Heb 9:27-28).
+The information is free and always open for congenial discussion, clarification, and your insights in conversation opportunities available by email, Zoom, or personal venues.
+A Thesis, Dissertation, and 2024 book publication, with interaction with both academic & general believer conversation, is available to evaluate the evidence for plural heavens in a highly probable first-century tabernacle/temple background with Jesus's kingdom now obtainable in heaven.

 Content